East York: History

 For many years, East York did not allow the serving of alcoholic beverages in any restaurants, etc. The result was a heavy concentration of alcohol-serving restaurants and bars on Danforth Avenue, the main street in the city of Toronto running east–west just south of East York.
 The prohibition of serving alcohol was eliminated in the 1970s.

 The borough of East York was established in 1967 through the amalgamation of the former township of East York and the former town of Leaside.
 Leaside was a planned industrial and residential community.
 East York has over the years been a residential enclave for senior citizens, as the original owners from the 1940s age and as younger families move out to suburbs to live in larger houses.
 East York had its own fire department with three stations, which are still in operation today under the combined Toronto Fire Services.
-Recently, rapid and accelerated gentrification has changed many neighbourhoods.
-Many one-story bungalows have added second floors, and many shops have been converted to more upscale shops.
-Canada's only borough, East York was semi-autonomous within the greater municipality of Metropolitan Toronto.
+As Canada's only borough, East York was semi-autonomous within the greater municipality of Metropolitan Toronto.

 In 1998, Metro Toronto and its constituent municipalities were dissolved and replaced by the new "megacity" of Toronto.
 East York's last mayor was Michael Prue who went on to become city councillor for East York, and then a Member of Provincial Parliament for Beaches—East York in 2001.
 Between 2002 and 2005, the East York Civic Centre's "True Davidson Council Chamber" was used to hold the Toronto Computer Leasing Inquiry/Toronto External Contracts Inquiry.

 During the COVID-19 pandemic, many residents of East York stood up against illegal rent increases.
 This came in the form of protests, rent strikes, and community organizing.

+Over the last few decades, rapid gentrification has changed East York.
+Many single-story bungalows have added second floors, and shops have been converted to become more upscale.

 Geography

 East York is located not far from the mouth of the Don River.
-The municipality borders Scarborough to the east, Old Toronto to the west, and North York to the north.
+The municipality borders Scarborough to the east, Old Toronto to the south and west, and North York to the north.
 East York is located north of Danforth Avenue between the Don River and Victoria Park Avenue.